Utility maximization in constrained and unbounded financial markets: Applications to indifference valuation, regime switching, consumption and Epstein-Zin recursive utility: A convex dual representation of utility indifference price

 The associated hedging strategy satisfies

-\subsection{A convex dual representation of utility indifference price}
+\section{A convex dual representation of utility indifference price}

-Motivated by \cite{dhr}, we provide a convex dual representation of the solution $Y(F)$ in this section, which on one hand completes the proof of Theorem \ref{theorem:BSDE1}, and on the other hand, gives a convex dual representation of the utility indifference price $C_0(F)$.
+Motivated by Delbaen et al.~\cite{dhr}, we provide a \textit{convex dual representation} of the solution component $Y(F)$ in this section, which on one hand completes the proof of Theorem \ref{theorem:BSDE1}, and on the other hand, gives a convex dual representation of the utility indifference price $C_0(F)$.

-For the specific example considered in section \ref{section:example}, the convex dual representation will reduce to the well known minimal entropy representation of the utility indifference price (see \cite{dgr}, \cite{El} and \cite{MS} with more references therein).
+For the specific example considered in Chapter \ref{section:example}, the convex dual representation will reduce to the well known minimal entropy representation of the utility indifference price (see \cite{dgr}, \cite{El} and \cite{MS} with more references therein).

-Firstly, we observe that since $\mathcal{C}$ is convex, it follows that the generator $f(t,z)$, defined in (\ref{driver}), is convex in $z$.
-We can therefore introduce the convex dual of $f(t,z)$,